-AKA Katsura tree, Japanese Judas Tree, Candyfloss Tree
+AKA Katsura tree, Candyfloss tree, Caramel tree, Japanese Judas tree

 Our pot grown Katsura trees can be planted at any time of the year.
 Choose a sheltered position away from late frosts which could blacken the new growing tips of Katsura, then remove all weeds and grass within a metre of this spot.
-Dig a square hole as deep as your root mass and approximately 2x as wide.
-To help your tree establish more effectively, especially if you have poor soil, we advise sprinkling root grow in the hole.
+Dig a square hole as deep as the root mass and approximately 2x as wide.
+To help your tree establish more effectively, we recommend sprinkling root grow in the hole.

 Take the pot off and gently loosen the roots, then place into the planting hole.
 Mix 50% of the original soil with 50% compost, then fill in the hole and firm around gently, making sure not to bank the soil up around the collar of the tree.
 We recommend using a stake and tie kit and, if your area is prone to rabbits, a rabbit guard too.
 For further information, visit our help and advice section.

-If you’re planting Katsura in spring, summer or dry weather, water well and regularly for the first few months.
+Katsura trees will drop their leaves if it is too dry.
+When planting in spring, summer or dry weather, water well and regularly for the first few months.
 Make sure to keep an eye on young trees and increase watering if there are extended periods of hot or dry weather.
-If you’re planting in autumn, you may only need to water your tree a little.
+If planting in autumn, you may only need to water your tree a little.
 We stock a range of irrigation kits, suitable for a variety of planting schemes.